Solo holidays: Our guide to single travel

 Travelling alone.
 Whether it’s because your friends can’t make up their minds on your next destination or you just fancy a solo adventure, it can lead to some of the most incredible and liberating experiences of your life.
 However, it can seem like a daunting prospect at first if you have never ventured out solo before.

-Check out our handy tips below if you’re considering the solo lifestyle!
+Check out our handy tips below if you’re considering a single holiday!

 1. Choose your destination carefully